Chapter 15.02

 PRELIMINARY INFORMATION

 A. Application for Permit.
-This is used to establish the scope of work, identify the property owner and/or agent.
+This is used to establish the scope of work and identify the property owner and/or agent.
 The name, address, and telephone number of the owner and the applicant (if different from the owner) are required on the application so the parties may be contacted if questions arise and to notify the applicant when the permit is ready for pickup.

 B. Contractor’s Registration Number.
-Washington State law requires that contractors be licensed with the state.
+Washington state law requires that contractors be licensed with the state.

 C. Property Tax Account Number.
 The property tax account number is an identifying number (commonly known as the “parcel number”) that is assigned by the assessor’s office.